datagovuk/guidance/dataset_form.md

 # Form fields guidance

-### Add a dataset

 <img src="images/dataset-edit-tabs.png" style="float: right; width: 250px;"/>

 The publication/editing wizard follows a tab structure.
 When creating new datasets you will have to click on next at the bottom of the wizard to continue.

 ### Naming the dataset

-The dataset name is the first thing seen when this record appears in the search results, so it's important to get right.
+Your dataset's name is most important to get right.
+Otherwise users will not be able to find it or not understand what it is in the search results, whether they are using Google or data.gov.uk's own search.

+* Use popular keywords to make your dataset findable.
+To identify popular keywords, see [How to optimise your content for search](https://www.gov.uk/guidance/content-design/data-and-analytics#how-to-optimise-your-content-for-search)
-* It's got to be understandable by a layman - explain jargon e.g. "AfA458 LIDAR Composite DSM - 1m" might be better as "LIDAR surface map - composite DSM 1m" (and the latter bits only because there are several LIDAR maps to differentiate from)
+* It's got to be understandable by a layman - explain jargon. eg "AfA458 LIDAR Composite DSM - 1m" might be better as "LIDAR surface map - composite DSM 1m" (and the latter bits only because there are several LIDAR maps to differentiate from)
-* Give the context e.g. "Price Paid Data" would be better as "Land/Property Transaction Prices Paid"
+* Give the context. eg "Price Paid Data" would be better as "Land/Property Transaction Prices Paid"
+* Front-load the title with the information the user is most likely to search for.
+* The length should be 65 characters or less.
+This includes spaces.
+Most search engines shorten titles if they’re longer than this, meaning words or part of words will be cut off.

+Don't include:

-* Don't include the name of the publishing organization (since it is already shown in the search results under the name) so if Brent Council is publishing its car parks, rather than "Brent Council Car Parks" call it "Car Parks".
+* the name of the publishing organization (since it is already shown in the search results under the name) so if Brent Council is publishing its car parks, rather than "Brent Council Car Parks" call it "Car Parks".
-* Don't feel it is necessary to make it the same as the official title of the data if it breaks the guidance here.
-If the official title is short, you could include it in the name with something more descriptive, or if it is longer, simply include the official title in the description field. e.g. "Boundary-Line" would be better as "Boundary-Line - electoral & administrative boundaries".
+* the official title of the data (if it breaks the guidance here).
+If the official title is short, you could include it in the name with something more descriptive, or if it is longer, simply include the official title in the description field. eg "Boundary-Line" would be better as "Boundary-Line - electoral & administrative boundaries".
-* Don't include a date.
-Usually data is updated with new Data files, so instead put the date in the Data file date field (change it to "time series"). e.g. "Spend transactions 2012" would be better as "Spending transactions"
+* a date.
+Usually data is updated with new data files, so instead put the date in the "Data file" tab's "date" field (change it to "time series" if it doesn't appear). eg "Spend transactions 2012" would be better as "Spending transactions"
-* Check the spelling, since the URL is based on the name and cannot be changed after you save the form.
+* acronyms - unless they’re commonly used, eg EU or LIDAR

+You can’t edit the URL once the dataset has been published.

 ### URL

 When you create a dataset, a URL for your dataset will be created from the name that you enter.

 ![url available](images/url-available.png)